ibraKH/ibraKH/README.md

 <div align="center">

-Just graduated in Computer Engineering and now diving into the exciting mix of web development, Cloud tech, and Machine Learning.
-Here to expand my skills in cloud services and explore the cool world of ML frameworks.
-Join me on this learning ride, and let's connect for some collaborative coding adventures!  🚀
+Master’s student in Machine Learning & Computer Vision with a background in Computer Engineering.
+Passionate about blending web development, cloud tech, and AI from building full-stack apps with Node.js/React to exploring computer vision, deep learning, and databases.
+Always curious, always learning, and excited to team up on projects that push the boundaries of AI and software engineering. 🚀

 </div>
  <br/>